Privacy Policy

 The website is a static marketing site hosted on Cloudflare Pages; it does not require an account.
 We use no advertising or cross-site tracking cookies.

 For basic, aggregated visitor statistics — such as page views, referral sources and country — we use Plausible Analytics, a privacy-focused, open-source analytics tool.
-Plausible does not use cookies and does not collect or store any personal data or IP addresses; it does not track you across websites or over time, and all of its metrics are aggregated and anonymous.
+Plausible does not use cookies and does not store IP addresses or any personal data; it does not track you across websites or over time, and all of its metrics are aggregated and anonymous.
 This data is processed and stored entirely on servers in the EU (Germany) and does not leave the EU.
 Because no cookies are set and no personal data is collected, no cookie banner or consent is required, and there is nothing in this data that identifies you.
 You can read how it works in Plausible’s data policy.

 The Download button redirects to our public releases page on GitHub to serve the installer.